-Applications are evaluated according to the information provided on this application.
+Applications are evaluated according to the information provided on the application.
 The selection process seeks a cross section of the community – people from different career, educational, social, and cultural backgrounds.

 Each participant, as an indication of personal commitment, is encouraged to pay a minimum of $100 of the program costs.
 Other tuition funding sources, such as employer or sponsoring organization, may be utilized to provide the balance.